fpryor33/ConleyDynamics.jl/docs/src/man/lefschetz.md

   as well as cell counts by dimension and sparsity percentage of the boundary matrix.
-- [`lefschetz_cell_count`](@ref) returns the number of cells in each dimension in an integer vector of length `lc.dim + 1`.
+- [`lefschetz_cell_count`](@ref) returns the number of cells in each dimension in a vector of length `lc.dim + 1`.
 If the optional parameter `bounds=true` is passed, then the function also returns two integer vectors `lo` and `hi`.
 These contain the beginning and end indices of the cells in each dimension.